stoermelder/vcvrack-packone/scripts/siren-tag-model/README.md

-The full set of training parameters used for the current run (`--csv`, `--n-estimators`, `--max-depth`, `--augment`, `--seed`, dataset shape, calibrated-class count, scikit-learn / m2cgen / numpy / Python versions, host platform) is also embedded in the generated source as a compact JSON blob, and exposed to the plugin at runtime via `TagClassifier::trainingInfo()`.
+The full set of training parameters used for the current run (`--csv`, `--n-estimators`, `--max-depth`, `--augment`, `--seed`, `--threshold-bias`, the per-class `decision_thresholds`, dataset shape, calibrated-class count, scikit-learn / m2cgen / numpy / Python versions, host platform) is also embedded in the generated source as a compact JSON blob, and exposed to the plugin at runtime via `TagClassifier::trainingInfo()`.
 The plugin can read this back to populate a "model info" panel so users always